The Forest: Prologue

 My name is Jaina and I am chief of my group.

-I have seen many wonders in my life, and many challenges.
+I have seen many wonders in my life, and many challenges, but the climb is the first of my strong memories.

 My people live in a dangerous world.

-So we fight to live.
+We fight to live.

-Usually we fight the Kalmil, shape shifters that live as great cats.
+Our greatest enemies are the Kalmil, shape shifters that live as great cats.

-They hunt in the forest.
+They hunt in the forest, and steal our kills.

-But they threaten us for their pleasure.
+They rarely kill us, but they threaten and harm us for their pleasure.

-We drive them away when we can.
+We drive them away when we can, but killing them is bad luck.

 An old saying says,”killing Kalmil is like killing your father.”